taricsa/gatsby-bootstrap-carousel/README.md

 ## 🎓 Learning Gatsby

 Looking for more guidance?
-Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
+Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/), and full documentation for React Bootstrap lives [on the website](https://react-bootstrap.github.io/).
 Here are some places to start:

 - **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.